‘Pharma Bro’ Martin Shkreli Cries In Court, Sentenced To Seven Years In Prison

-Martin Shkreli, known as the smirking ‘Pharma Bro’, who became famous for hiking the drug price of a life-saving drug was sentenced to seven years in prison.
+Martin Shkreli, known as the smirking “Pharma Bro” who became famous for hiking the drug price of a life-saving drug, was sentenced to seven years in prison.

-The 34-year-old was convicted for defrauding investors in two hedge funds he operated.
+The 34-year-old was convicted of defrauding investors in two hedge funds he operated.
 Shkreli was accused of sending fake account statements to cover up huge losses.
 Shkreli used the profits from publicly traded Retrophin to pay back investors.

-The former hedge fund manager cried in court as he read a prepared statement before sentencing.
+The former hedge fund manager cried in court as he read a prepared statement before sentencing, reports The Independent.

 “I want the people who came here today to support me to understand one thing, the only person to blame for me being here today is me,” he said as he cried.
 “I took down Martin Shkreli.”